-The Board of Directors complies with the Remuneration Policy, which takes account of conditions and practices for similar markets in defining the remuneration of the Chairman and of the Chief Executive Officer, inclusive of the remuneration received as General Manager, and that of the other Directors occupying specific positions and non-executive directors.
+The Board of Directors complies with the Remuneration Policy, which takes account of conditions and practices for similar markets in defining the remuneration of the Chair and of the Chief Executive Officer and that of the other Directors occupying specific positions (amministratori investiti di particolari cariche) pursuant to article 2389, paragraph 3 of the Italian Civil Code and non-executive directors.

-The Chief Executive Officer, General Manager and Vice Chairman refers to the Remuneration Policy in setting the remuneration of key management personnel.
+The Chief Executive Officer refer to the Remuneration Policy in setting the remuneration of key management personnel.

-Without prejudice to the responsibilities of the Remuneration Committee, the Board of Directors is responsible for the following: (i) deciding the remuneration of directors occupying specific positions pursuant to article 2389, paragraph 3 or the Italian Civil Code; (ii) the allocation of the total remuneration for directors set by shareholders, if they have not done so; (iii) the examination of stock option plans to be submitted for shareholder approval and deciding the grant of options in implementation of those plans.
+Without prejudice to the responsibilities of the Remuneration Committee, the Board of Directors is responsible for the following: (i) deciding, having heard the opinion of the Board of Statutory Auditors, the remuneration of directors occupying specific positions pursuant to article 2389, paragraph 3 of the Italian Civil Code; (ii) the allocation of the total remuneration for directors set by shareholders, if they have not done so; (iii) the examination of stock option plans to be submitted for shareholder approval and deciding the grant of options in implementation of those plans.